-Say it with chocolate cake this Easter or Mother’s Day with ginger, passion fruit and top with macarons!
+Say it with chocolate cake for any occasion – with ginger, passion fruit and top with macarons!

 A trifle of British nostalgia given a mini Parisian touch for Mother’s Day

 As our thoughts are happily turning to the budding arrival of sweet Spring, it’s time to get planning so here’s my Complete Guide to Macaron Day in Paris.